gyrogami logo

 Here is my webpage for loop-in-loop products.

 HISTORY - Also called Roman Chain, Etruscan, Foxtail, and more, many cultures have made them since the inception of civilization.
-Predating chainmaille and Viking Knits by thousands of years, they are pretty much the oldest jewelry chains.
+Predating chainmaille and Viking Knits, they are pretty much the oldest jewelry chains.
 The intricate construction makes it hard to believe they're handmade.

-CLASSIFICATION - They are classified by the number of sides, referring to how many directions the links orient themselves, and how many loops, meaning how many previous links each new link passes through.
-It gives rise to one-sided single loop (1S-1L) and four-sided quintuple loop (4S-5L).
-Going higher than four sides or loops creates a HUGE cross-section as it turns into a rigid structure that is difficult to finish off.
+CLASSIFICATION - Sides refer to how many directions the links orient themselves.
+Loops refer to how many previous links each new link passes through.
+It births one-sided single loop (1S-1L) and four-sided quintuple loop (4S-5L).
+More sides and loops make a HUGE cross-section that won't flex.

-PROCESS - It starts with saw-cut rings that are welded/soldered closed.
-They are elongated into rounded rectangles, squeezed in the middle like a bowtie, and bent into a modified 'U' shape.
+PROCESS - Saw-cut rings are welded/soldered closed, elongated, squeezed, and bent.
 They are inserted into the chain, wrangled into place, pulled tight, and trued.
-All this forging makes them incredibly strong.
 Picks, spreaders, jigs, mandrels, magnifiers, a vulgar appreciation for jumbo micromaille, and asinine aspect ratios are typical fare.
-They are the most labor-intensive chains, exponentially slower than chainmaille.
+Manufacturing them is exponentially slower than chainmaille.

 WEAVES - Exquisite.
 Distinctive.
 Elegant.
-Most can be woven multiple ways for different looks and behaviors.
+Most can be woven multiple ways.
 Chains can be fluid enough to flow like liquid silk or rigid enough to be used as sculpture.
-There is a wide range of wire diameters and jump ring sizes.
-It produces something intriguing and fascinating.
-Viking Knit chains are sometimes mistaken for them.
-Loop-in-loops are more pleasing, symmetrical, and well-constructed but require advanced skills.
+A wide range of wire diameters and jump ring sizes produces intriguing and fascinating patterns.
+Viking Knit chain are sometimes mistaken for them.

-MATERIALS - This is jewelry so it's precious metals all the way!
-Fine silver is the premier choice.
-It is ductile, malleable, the shiniest metal, and quickly flame-fused in open air.
-Sterling silver is fine.
+MATERIALS - Jewelry demands precious metals.
+Fine silver is ductile, malleable, the shiniest metal, and flame-fused in open air.
+Sterling silver is good, too.
 Gold makes a stunning chain!
 Round wire is the most common.
 Square wire will restrict some movement though it has a more distinctive look.

-PRECISION - Loop-in-loops are among the most difficult chains no matter what.
+PRECISION - Loop-in-loops are among the most difficult chains.
 The links are bent and shaped repeatedly before weaving so they have to be perfect clones during every step.
 Small errors compound quickly.
-Consistency becomes a huge concern because one errant link can deform an entire section.
+Consistency becomes a huge concern because one errant link can deform a portion.
 The weaver's skill is nowhere more visible than in a raw loop-in-loop chain.

 Unfortunately, relying on a piece of equipment and a healthy dose of luck is asking for trouble.

-It has to be flawless everything to start with.
+Everything has to be flawless always.
 There is no "organic" weave whose meandering, crooked nature is acclaimed as a desirable design element.
 Poor workmanship is not glorious.
-Without any way to ensure uniformity within a chain, will a chain made today look or act the same as one from a year ago?
 Consistency has never been so important.

 DRAWPLATE - It is where the magic and misery happen, crushing and elongating the links.
-The drawplate will homogenize weaves somewhat, becoming smoother and more uniform as the strands squeeze together.
+The drawplate will homogenize weaves somewhat, becoming smoother (and hopefully more uniform) as the strands squeeze together.
 Unfortunately, relying on a piece of equipment and a healthy dose of luck is asking for trouble.

-ENDCAPS & CLASPS - Traditional methods use a bulky, long sleeve that is inserted over the ends and soldered on or mechanically affixed.
-Some make their own, others buy them pre-made.
-I use jump rings and creative weaving for a low-profile clasp area with minimal "non-chain" sections.
+ENDCAPS & CLASPS - Traditional methods use a ferrule soldered on or mechanically affixed.
+They can be bulky and obtrusive.
+I prefer jump rings and creative weaving for a low-profile clasp area with minimal "non-chain" lengths.
 The nakedness is divine.
-Endcaps, however, are coming soon.
+Small endcaps are used as needed.

-SUMMARY - These chains are worthy of any precious metal when done properly.
-Their only purpose is jewelry yet they make a sinisterly strong weave.
-It takes hours of precision labor for simple designs, days for advanced patterns.
+SUMMARY - These weaves are worthy of any precious metal when done properly.
+Their only purpose is jewelry yet they make a deceptively strong chain to boot.
 They are the apex chain with a staggering variety.

 Posted by M: November 14, 2020